German Articles: Der, Die, Das Explained

 Detailed German indefinite article chart for mastering the nominative, genitive, dative, and accusative cases in all genders.

 This diagram presents the German indefinite articles, illustrating how they are applied across each gender and grammatical case.
+The same forms are in the table below:

 Example Sentences with Indefinite Articles